XpressAI/xircuits.io/docs/xircuits-components/getting-started-with-xircuits-components.md

 - Xircuits performs type checking when linking parameters.
 In this example, if the user attempts to link a parameter that is not a string to the input_str port, it will throw a tooltip error.
 - If you would like to view a specific parameter using the Xircuits debugger, we recommend adding it as an InArg or an OutArg.
 - We encourage users to have library imports inside execute() instead of at the header for one-time use cases to avoid cluttering your namespace.
+- `ctx` is a dictionary that is available to all components to access.
+If you would like to include information globally, simply add that information in the dict via `ctx.update()`.